tdwg/website-migration-2022/conferences/2022/working-sessions/index.md

 **Organizer:** [Francisco Pando](mailto:pando@rjb.csic.es), Real Jardín Botánico-CSIC / GBIF Spain, Madrid, Spain

 **About the group:** The current version of the standard was published more than 20 year ago.
-The previous edition was limited to the terrestrial domain and restricted to plans.
+The previous edition was limited to the terrestrial domain and restricted to plants.
 The current developments, aiming to cover the marine domain and extend to all living organisms, may attract an ever more extended community of uses.

 ## Plinian Core Task Group